PratikShelar23/RESTapi/README.md

 # RESTapi

 This project is a REST API application built with Django and Django REST framework.
 The application models two main entities: Company and Employee.
-It provides endpoints to perform CRUD operations on these entities.
+It provides endpoints to perform CRUD operations on these entities.<br />
 <br />
 Endpoints<br />
 GET /companies/: List all companies.<br />